Balochistan Takes Innovative Measures To Promote Tourism - UrduPoint

 Balochistan Takes Innovative Measures To Promote Tourism

-Balochistan government was taking innovative measures to promote and develop tourism infrastructure at various tourist resorts across the province

-ISLAMABAD, (UrduPoint / Pakistan Point News - 25th May, 2021 ) :Balochistan government was taking innovative measures to promote and develop tourism infrastructure at various tourist resorts across the province.
+QUETTA, (UrduPoint / Pakistan Point News - 30th May, 2021 ) :Balochistan government was taking innovative measures to promote and develop tourism infrastructure at various tourist resorts across the province.

 He said that the government would approve a tourism management plan for the first time in the provincial history.